Bahmed Deuff

-Bahmed Deuff (born 10 March 2006) is a Mauritanian professional footballer who plays as a midfielder for club Nantes.
+Bahmed Deuff (born 10 March 2006) is a Mauritanian professional footballer who plays as a midfielder for Belgian Pro League club Antwerp on loan from French club Nantes, and the Mauritania national team.

 Career

-On 9 July 2025, shortly before the start of the summer training camp ahead of the 2025–26 season, Deuff signed his first professional contract with Nantes and was simultaneously promoted to the first team.
-Despite taking part in most of the pre-season matches, he began the season with the reserve side.
-On 4 October 2025, during his second call-up to the senior squad, coach Luís Castro handed him his debut, bringing him on six minutes from the end of the league match that ended in a 0–0 draw against Brest.
+On 9 July 2025, prior to Nantes's summer training camp ahead of the 2025–26 Ligue 1 season, Deuff signed his first professional contract with the club, being simultaneously promoted to their first team.
+Despite taking part in most of the pre-season matches, he began the season with their reserve side.
+On 4 October 2025, during his second call-up to the senior squad, manager Luís Castro handed him his debut, bringing him on six minutes from the end of a 0–0 draw against Brest.

+On 3 September 2026, Deuff joined Antwerp in Belgium on loan with an option to buy.

+International career

+Deuff was born in Mauritania to Senegalese parents, and moved to France at a young age.
+He was called up to the Mauritania national team for a set of friendlies in June 2026.